Friday, November 21, 2025

 TOSHIKAZU KAWAGUCHI

 Today's post was meant to go up yesterday - the last day of October.
-But my week ran out of time before my 'to-do' list did.
+But my week ran out of time before my 'to-do' list was finished.
 I had a couple of writing projects with deadlines.
 And there were the usual tasks and commitments that needed attending to.
 Not to mention that I couldn't very well drop my usual couple of hours of scrolling everyday for 'important' news and entertaining feeds to keep me sane (wink).

 I have been wondering if someone out there, instead of turning up the heat as the days get cooler, has accidentally jacked up the speed of the universe—for the weeks keep flying by like shooting stars.